Generic Name: daratumumab (DAR a TOOM ue mab)

 How is daratumumab given?

 Daratumumab is injected into a vein through an IV.
 A healthcare provider will give you this injection.
-This medicine must be injected slowly, and the IV infusion can take about 15 hours to complete.
+This medicine must be injected slowly.

 You may be given medication to prevent certain side effects while you are receiving daratumumab.